0xshin0bi/0x531fm4d3-blog/content/index.md

 # Related Origins // self explanatory

-# References // link to related technical explanations/terms
+# Relavant links // links to related internal notes or external resources
 ```
 ## System

-this note is intended for each new system I encounter and wish to understand better.
+this note type is intended for each new system I encounter and wish to understand better.
 _while going through the Windows internals book, I encountered Windbg.
 I'll open this template for it._

 ### System frontmatter